Employment and Training Administration, Labor.

 Procedures for Classifying Labor Surplus Areas

 The Department of Labor (DOL) issues the LSA list on a fiscal year basis.
 The list becomes effective each October 1, and remains in effect through the following September 30.
-The reference period used in preparing the current list was January 2014 through December 2016.
-The national average unemployment rate (including Puerto Rico) during this period is rounded to 5.12 percent.
-Twenty percent higher than the national unemployment rate during this period is rounded to 6.14 percent but 6.1453 percent (since 5 is the 3rd place behind the decimal) will be used for the unemployment qualifying rate.
-Therefore, areas included on the FY 2018 LSA list had an unemployment rate for the reference period of 6.1453 percent or higher.
+The reference period used in preparing the current list was January 2018 through December 2019.
+The national average unemployment rate (including Puerto Rico) during this period is rounded to 3.8 percent.
+Twenty percent higher than the national unemployment rate during this period is rounded to 4.6 percent.
+Since the calculated unemployment rate plus 20 percent (4.6 percent) is below the “floor” LSA unemployment rate of 6 percent, a civil jurisdiction must have a two-year unemployment rate of 6 percent or higher in order to be classified a LSA.
 To ensure that all areas classified as labor surplus meet the requirements, when a city is part of a county and meets the unemployment qualifier as a LSA, that city is identified in the LSA list, the balance of county, not the entire county, will be identified as a LSA if the balance of county also meets the LSA unemployment criteria.
-The FY 2018 LSA list, statistical data on the current and some previous year's LSAs are available at ETA's LSA Web site http://www.doleta.gov/programs/lsa.cfm.
+The FY 2019 LSA list, statistical data on the current and previous years' LSAs are available at www.dol.gov/agencies/eta/lsa.

 Petition for Exceptional Circumstance Consideration

-(1) an area's unemployment rate is at least 6.1453 percent for each of the three most recent months;
+1. An area's unemployment rate is at least 6 percent for each of the three most recent months;

-(2) a projected unemployment rate of at least 6.1453 percent for each of the next 12 months; and
+2. A projected unemployment rate of at least 6 percent for each of the next 12 months because of an event; and

-(3) documentation that the exceptional circumstance event has occurred.
+3. Documentation that the exceptional circumstance event has occurred.
 The state workforce agency may file petitions on behalf of civil jurisdictions, Metropolitan Statistical Areas, or Micropolitan Statistical Areas.
+Please note, high unemployment due to COVID-19 will be considered an exceptional circumstance.

-The addresses of state workforce agencies are available on the ETA Web site at: http://www.doleta.gov/programs/lsa.cfm.
-State Workforce Agencies may submit petitions in electronic format to firstname.lastname@example.org, or in hard copy to the U.S. Department of Labor, Employment and Training Administration, Office of Workforce Investment, 200 Constitution Avenue NW., Room C-4514, Washington, DC 20210, Attention Samuel Wright.
-Data collection for the petition is approved under OMB 1205-0207, expiration date March 31, 2018.
+State Workforce Agencies may submit petitions in electronic format to firstname.lastname@example.org, or in hard copy to the U.S. Department of Labor, Employment and Training Administration, Office of Workforce Investment, 200 Constitution Avenue NW, Room C-4514, Washington, DC 20210, Attention Samuel Wright.
+Data collection for the petition is approved under OMB 1205-0207, expiration date May 31, 2023.

 End Supplemental Information